 3. When AIoT device receives this request, it generates temp ID based on the indication, and write it locally.
 After that, it sends inventory response with its permanent device ID and temp ID together.

 4. 5G network gets the binding relationship between permanent ID and temp ID from received response.
 Then 5G network forward permanent ID to AF in inventory response message.

-Editor’s note: It’s not clear how the permanent ID is protected in up and downlink.
+Note: The uniqueness of Temp ID can be realized by the algorithms on AIoT device side, and/or by re-sending the inventory request to AIoT device after 5G network verifies the Temp ID isn’t unique.

-Editor’s note: It is FFS how to keep uniqueness of temp ID.
+Note: How the permanent ID is protected in up and downlink is not specified in the present document.

 Editor’s note: The sequence number of message needs to be added in Figure 6.45.2-1.

 Downlink and Uplink Privacy protection based on Temp ID